Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Classification of Assessee

 As per the Income Tax Act, the assessee has been classified into different categories.
-For better understanding, we have given description about the same-
+For better understanding, we have given a description of the same-

-1. Executors or legal heir of the property will be treated as deemed assessee, where deceased person dies after writing his will to the legal heirs and executors.
+1. Executors or legal heirs of the property will be treated as deemed assessee, where a deceased person dies after writing his will to the legal heirs and executors.

-3. Guardians of Minors, lunatic or an idiot whose income is taxable as per the income tax act, covered under deemed assessee.
+3. Guardians of Minors, lunatics, or an idiot whose income is taxable as per the Income Tax Act, covered under deemed assessee.

 4. Any person who is acting as the agent of NRI having taxable income in India.

-For example- A person paying interest to another person, is responsible for deducting TDS at source on this amount and to deposit the tax with the government.
+For example- A person paying interest to another person is responsible for deducting TDS at source on this amount and depositing the tax with the government.
 If he did not follow any of these duties, he shall be deemed to be an assessee in default.
-Same way as per section 218, if a person does not pay advance tax(in case coming under that) then in this case, he shall be considered assessee in default.
+Same way as per section 218, if a person does not pay advance tax(in case coming under that), then in this case, he shall be considered an assessee in default.

 Frequently Asked Questions